5 Queries

 Open the database.

-Add tables Orders and OrderDetails to the query window and then click Close.
+Add the Orders and OrderDetails tables to the query window.

-Add successively the fields OrderCode, CustomerCode, OrderDate (from Orders), and BoxCode en Quantity (from OrderDetails) to the grid by double-clicking on the field.
+Add the fields OrderCode, CustomerCode, OrderDate (from Orders), and BoxCode and Quantity (from OrderDetails) to the grid by double-clicking each field.

-- Click in the box Criteria under column OrderCode and type
+- In the Criteria row under the OrderCode column, type

 [Enter order code]

 Switch to Datasheet View.
-The dialog box Enter Parameter Value appears and asks you to enter the order code.
+The Enter Parameter Value dialog box will appear, prompting you to enter the order code.

 Name the query Information specific order and click OK.